super7ramp/croiseur/build-logic/README.md

 ## Gradle Convention Plugins

-This folder gather custom Gradle conventions plugins used by the project.
+This folder gathers custom Gradle convention plugins used by the project.

 - [`base`][]: Defines the components group and the repositories.
 Extended by all other convention plugins.